jtalks-org/antarcticle-scala/README.md

 ### Traditional war-file deployment

 War file may be deployed to any servlet container or application server on your choice (e.g. Apache Tomcat).
-You can download an assemnled war from our [repository](http://repo.jtalks.org/content/repositories/deployment-pipeline/deployment-pipeline/antarcticle/) or build one yourself from the source code.
+You can download an assemnled war from our [repository](http://repo.jtalks.org/content/repositories/deployment-pipeline/deployment-pipeline/antarcticle/) (usually you'd want the latest version) or build one yourself from the source code.

 ####Building war file from a source code (optional)